 Having a professional license means renewing it on a regular basis.
 This applies to RNs, LPNs and other nursing licenses.
-In the case of nurses, there are strict requirements a nurse must meet and keep track of in order to keep their license.
+In the case of nurses, there are strict requirements a nurse must meet and keep track of in order to keep their license with the Arizona State Board of Nursing.
 Perhaps the most important requirement is remembering renewal dates as failing to renew on time can have serious consequences.

 Nursing License Renewal